 What if a client has an allergic reaction to a product I use?

-Can I get insurance if I do not have formal qualifications?
+Can I get insurance without formal qualifications?

-Disclaimer: The information on this page is for informational purposes only and does not constitute financial, insurance, or legal advice.
-All pricing shown is indicative and based on publicly available data as of early 2026.
-Actual premiums will vary based on your practice size, revenue, staff numbers, services offered, claims history, and chosen cover levels.
-These figures are not quotes - always obtain a personalised quote directly from the provider.
-Compare.com.au may earn referral fees from some providers featured on this page.
-This does not affect the completeness or order of our comparisons.
-For personalised financial guidance, consider consulting a licensed financial adviser.
+Disclaimer: The information on this page is general in nature and does not constitute financial, insurance, or legal advice.
+All pricing is indicative and based on publicly available data as of early 2026.
+Actual premiums depend on practice size, revenue, staff numbers, services offered, claims history, and chosen cover levels.
+Figures shown are not quotes - always obtain a personalised quote directly from the provider.
+InsuranceCompared.com.au may receive referral fees from providers featured on this page, which does not influence the order or completeness of our comparisons.
+For personal financial guidance, consider consulting a licensed financial adviser.

 Ready to Compare Business Insurance for Massage Therapists?